helloryantg/favorite-games/README.md

 * add "proxy": "http://localhost:3001",
 * place undernearth scrips in package.json
 * npm i react-router-dom
+* npm i bcryptjs jsonwebtoken

 ##
 * to start, use nodemon server and then npm start

+### current issue
+- Clicking on user icon is not making the login form visible